 What are the Advantages of Sublingual Immunotherapy (Allergy Drops)?

-Administered at home, allergy drops, also known as SLIT avoids time off work/school for regular weekly office visits required by shots.
+Since they can be administered at home, allergy drops, or Sublingual Immunotherapy (SLIT), avoid taking time off from work or school for regular office visits to your Austin allergist that are necessary for allergy shots.
 They are also very convenient for people who travel and cannot get to the doctor’s office for regular allergy shot visits.
-Also some may like the pain free administration.
+This method is also pain-free.

-SLIT can be started beginning at the age of two and thereon up to seniors.
-Allergy drops are easier for patients and have fewer adverse reactions than shots.
-Many patients also miss fewer doses, allowing them to not have to go back in their treatment process.
+SLIT can be started beginning at the age of two all the way to senior citizens.
+Our Austin patients find that allergy drops generally are easier and produce fewer undesirable reactions than allergy shots.
+Fewer patients miss doses of allergy drops, which helps their treatment to not regress.
 Sublingual Immunotherapy offers a superior safety profile.
 The incidence of anaphylaxis to shots is three in one million.
-There have been no reports of severe reactions to allergy drops using our protocol.
-All-natural, unlike medications, SLIT is made from simple extracts of pollens, dusts, molds, and pet dander.
+There have been no reports of reactions of a severe nature while using our allergy drop protocol.
+SLIT is all-natural – unlike medications – and is made from simple extracts of pollens, dusts, molds, and pet dander.

-In the latest meta-analysis performed by the world renowned Cochrane Review (2009), more than 2300 patients on sublingual immunotherapy were found to have a significant reduction in symptom scores and medication use for both allergies and asthma with no severe reactions or anaphylaxis.
-Allergy drops are endorsed by the World Health Organization and the ARIA (Allergic Rhinitis and it Impact on Asthma) guideline.
-More information
+In the latest meta-analysis, conducted by the well-known Cochrane Review (2009), more than 2300 patients being treated with sublingual immunotherapy had a significant reduction in symptom scores and medication use for both asthma and allergies with no harsh reactions or anaphylaxis.
+Allergy drops are endorsed by the World Health Organization (WHO) and the ARIA (Allergic Rhinitis and it Impact on Asthma) guideline.
+Click here to learn more

-SLIT eliminates allergic reactions instead of masking symptoms as medications do.
-This treatment is effective at treating allergies because it is used daily and its onset of action can be faster (within four weeks).
-Allergy drops have fewer adverse reactions than shots.
+SLIT stops allergic reactions instead of just hiding the symptoms, which is all some medications do.
+This is an effective treatment for allergies because it is used daily and the onset of action happens quickly, usually within four weeks.
+Allergy drops produce fewer unfavorable reactions than shots.

-The idea behind any kind of immunotherapy (which includes allergy shots and drops) is to expose the body to small amount of substances that cause allergies.
-Over a period of several months there will be an increase in those concentrations and a decrease in symptoms will occur.
+The idea behind any kind of immunotherapy, which includes allergy shots and drops, is to subject the body to a tiny amount of the substances that cause allergies.
+Over a several month period, those concentrations will increase and a decrease in symptoms will occur.

 Potential Side Effects

-There are potential side effects and adverse reactions associated with allergy drops.
-They are almost always very mild and do not necessarily require treatment at all.
+Some side effects and adverse reactions are are associated with treatment through allergy drops.
+They are almost always very mild and usually do not warrant any treatment.
 At least 135,000 patients over the past 40 years with our protocol have had no reports of severe reactions.

-Most commonly, patients report of itching or tingling in the mouth and mild swelling under the tongue.
-This can occur in up to 40% of patients during the initial few days of therapy.
-We recommend treating with an antihistamine and keeping on the same dose of drops every day until the reaction no longer occurs.
+Most often, patients report of either itching or tingling in the mouth, or some swelling under the tongue.
+These reactions occur during the first few days of treatment in up to 40% of all patients.
+We suggest treating with an antihistamine and taking the same dosage of drops until the reaction no longer occurs.

-Severe allergic reactions such as anaphylaxis are extraordinarily rare and are much less common that with allergy shots.
-For this reason, allergy drops can safely be given at home.
+Though uncommon, some other adverse reactions may include nausea, stomach pain, and wheezing in asthmatic patients.
+Severe allergic reactions, such as anaphylaxis, are extraordinarily rare and are much less common than with allergy shots.
+Because of this, allergy drops are safe to administer at home.

-Patients with asthma or those who are taking beta blockers can safely use allergy drop.
-As always, asthmatics should take their medications to keep their asthma under control, but the chance of significant asthma exacerbation is much less using allergy drops as with allergy shots.
+Patients suffering from asthma or those who are taking beta blockers can also safely use allergy drops.
+As always, asthmatics should take their medications to keep their asthma under control, but the chance of significant exacerbation is much less when using allergy drops than when using allergy shots.

-Patients currently taking allergy shots can switch to drops (and vice versa.)
-We typically will repeat your allergy testing prior to switching treatments.
-If you are interested in allergy drops, or would like more information, call us at or email our office today to schedule a visit or ask any questions about current pricing or other information.
+Patients that currently take shots are able to switch to drops (and vice versa).
+Prior to switching, we will need to repeat the allergy testing process.
+If you would like to treat your allergies with drops, or want more information, give us a call at (512) 375-4441. or email our office today to schedule your visit with our Austin allergist or ask questions about pricing or other information.